Humanized mouse: Autoimmune diseases

 Problems posed by the differences in the human and rodent immune systems have been overcome using a few strategies, so as to enable researchers to study autoimmune disorders using humanized models.
 As a result, the use of humanized mouse models has extended to various areas of immunology and disease research.
 For instance, humanized mice have been utilized to study human-tropic pathogens, liver cancer models, and the comparison of mouse models to human diseases NSG mice engrafted with PBMCs and administered with myelin antigens in Freund's adjuvant, and antigen-pulsed autologous dendritic cells have been used to study multiple sclerosis.
 Similarly, NSG mice engrafted with hematopoietic stem cells and administered with pristane have been used for studying lupus erythematosus.
 Furthermore, NOG mice engrafted with PBMCs has been used to study mechanisms of allografts rejection in vivo.
 The development of humanized mouse models has significantly advanced the study of autoimmune disorders and various areas of immunology and disease research.
 These models have provided a platform for investigating human diseases, immune responses, and therapeutic interventions, bridging the gap between human and rodent immune systems and offering valuable insights into disease pathogenesis and potential therapeutic strategies.

+Limitations

+Humanized mice present several important limitations that affect their translational value.
+The reconstitution of the human immune system remains incomplete, particularly for myeloid lineages and fully functional adaptive immune responses, leading to an underrepresentation of key human immune mechanisms.
+In addition, the murine microenvironment does not fully support human immune cell development, as species-specific differences in cytokine signaling and cellular interactions can alter immune cell maturation and function.
+Another major limitation is the frequent development of graft-versus-host disease (GVHD), especially in PBMC-based models, which induces systemic inflammation and significantly restricts the duration of experiments, limiting long-term studies.
+Moreover, these models are costly and technically demanding to establish, requiring specialized procedures such as irradiation, stem cell engraftment, and strict animal facility conditions, which limits their accessibility and scalability.
+Finally, donor-dependent variability introduces inconsistencies between experiments, reducing reproducibility and complicating the interpretation of results in preclinical studies.